azinasili/flexie/README.md

 # Flexie Grid System

-Flexie is an easy to use mixin and function library for flexbox.
-Create custom grids using flexbox without memorizing the flexbox syntax.
+Flexie is an easy to use function and mixin library for flexbox layouts.
+Flexie also comes with a predefined grid system.

-## What Comes With Flexie

-Flexie comes with a pre-defined grid system and a set of mixins to use.

 ## How To Use Flexie